norman/ambry/Guide.md

 #### Relations

-Prequel doesn't include any special methods for creating relations as in Active Record, because this can easily be accomplished by definiing an instance method in your model:
+Prequel doesn't include any special methods for creating relations as in Active Record, because this can easily be accomplished by defining an instance method in your model:

     class Book